-Sitting down for an evening of word games is a great way to spend time with your friends and family, and it even gives you all an opportunity to try out the new words on each other.
+Sitting down for an evening of word games is a great way to spend time with your friends and family.
+It even gives you all an opportunity to try out the new words on each other.
 That’s not the only way to play, though.

 You’ve surely heard of the new mobile and tablet applications that are based on the classic word game format.
 These games are played at a pace that’s convenient for both players, and games can stretch on for days or weeks.
 This is a great way to fit some word gaming into a busy schedule.

-If you’re truly dedicated to enhancing your understanding of language, learning about its ancestry is one of the very best ways to improve your ability to derive meanings from new words.
-English is based upon Latin and Greek, so taking the time to study the uses and meanings of prefixes, roots and suffixes common to these languages will eventually allow you to understand many words the first time you see them.
+If you’re truly dedicated to enhancing your understanding of language, learning about its ancestry is one of the very best ways.
+Ultimately, this will help to improve your ability to derive meanings from new words.
+English is based upon Latin and Greek.
+Taking the time to study the uses and meanings of prefixes, roots and suffixes common to these languages will eventually allow you to understand many words the first time you see them.